Discover the beauty of St Martin and the Leeward Islands

 Day 5 is going to be full of adventure!
-Today you will once again be leaving St Martin, but to visit a brand new exciting place, Gustavia.
+Today you will once again be leaving St Martin, but to visit an exciting place, Gustavia.
 Once you’re off Orient Bay, you will head southward from St. Martin to one of the prettiest locales in the northern Leewards.
 On the way, stop for lunch and some snorkeling at the privately owned Ile Fourchue, a small, hilly isle off the coast of St. Barths.
 The picturesque, chic and sophisticated port of Gustavia is the major harbor of entry.
 You can already sport the snug port from afar, due to the eye-catching red-roofed buildings.

 Spend some time hanging out aboard your deck and try not to drool as you stare in wonder at the amazing mega yachts.
 There are also many exclusive boutiques belonging to the most prestigious fashion designers, art collections and jewellers.
 There are moorings in the port with plenty of space for anchorage.
 Additionally, there are many facilities available such as water, ice, garbage disposal, provisions and internet access.

 You can clearly see why this part of St. Barth is often compared to the French Côte d’Azur.
 There are plenty of top-notch restaurants with delicious French cuisine.
 But don’t worry – there are many casual options too.
 Spend your evening taking a stroll through the narrow streets of Gustavia, and choose something suited to you and your crew.